JacTech & MaPS

 JACtech is not open on Saturday or Sunday.

 If you do not return equipment by it’s due date another student may miss out.
-You wouldn’t want that to happen to you.

 If due to extenuating circumstances you cannot return your equipment on it’s due date, contact JACtech at [email protected]